-The Trump-Russia saga in 200 words - BBC News

 The Trump-Russia saga in 200 words

+Trump Russia - the saga in 200 words

 It's the story that has dominated Donald Trump's presidency, but it's complicated.
-Let's take a step back.

 In summary

-US intelligence agencies believe Russia tried to sway the election in favour of Trump and now there are several investigations looking into whether anyone from his campaign helped.
+US intelligence agencies believe Russia tried to sway the election in favour of Mr Trump and a special counsel is looking into whether anyone from his campaign colluded in the effort.

 Any evidence?